 - In the Home Menu, click Analytics, and then click Google Search Keywords.

-- Click the drop-down menus at the top of the panel to filter results by a built-in date range and device (Mobile, Tablet, Desktop, and Unknown).
-You can also filter using a custom date range.
+- Click the drop-down menu at the top of the panel to filter results by a built-in date range, or a custom date range.

 Google provides data from when you first verified your site with Google Search Console, or up to 16 months ago.